Optimal Stationary Synchronization of Heterogeneous Linear Multi-Agent Systems: HETEROGENEOUS LINEAR MULTI-AGENT-SYSTEMS

-The main goal of this contribution is to guarantee an optimal stationary synchronization by a distributed control.
+The main goal of this contribution is to guarantee an optimal stationary synchronization (OSS) by a distributed control.
 Since $J(\yt_{i},\u_{i})\rightarrow\infty$, $t_\text{f}\rightarrow\infty$ for any $\u_{i}(\cdot)$ in general, the classical definition of optimality does not apply here \cite{Anderson2007}.
-For the sake of compactness, we avoid to introduce one of the technical concepts of optimality for infinite-time LQT.
-However, it can be drawn from \cite{Bernhard2017b} that a solution satisfying the following definition of stationary optimal synchronization corresponds to a so-called \textit{strongly optimal} solution.
+For the sake of compactness, we avoid to introduce technical concepts of optimality for infinite-time LQT.
+However, it can be drawn from \cite{Bernhard2017b} that a solution satisfying the following definition of OSS is a so-called \textit{strongly optimal} solution of an equivalent LQT problem.

 \begin{defn} With respect to the cost \eqref{eq_cost} and any $\xol(0) \in \RZ^{\nol}$, the \textbf{stationary synchronization} of agent $i$ for the local control $\u_{i}(\cdot)$ given by \eqref{eq_u-track} is \begin{enumerate} \item \textbf{exact} if $(\mPi_i,\mGamma_i)$ such that $\lim_{t \to \infty}\yt_{i}(t)=\zero$.
-(EXS) \item \textbf{optimal} if $(\mPi_i^*,\mGamma_i^*)$ such that for any other $\hat\u_{i}(\cdot)$
+(EXS) \item \textbf{optimal} if $(\mPi_i^*,\mGamma_i^*)$ such that for any other $\widehat\u_{i}(\cdot)$